 - Feel the door and doorknob.
-If it is hot, DO NOT open the door. - CALL 911.
-Be prepared to tell the dispatcher your exact location, and what is on fire. - If possible, wedge WET cloth materials along the bottom of the door to help keep out smoke. - Check to see if there is smoke outside the window.
+If it is hot, DO NOT open the door. - o CALL 911.
+Be prepared to tell the dispatcher your exact location, and what is on fire, if known. - o If possible, wedge WET cloth materials along the bottom of the door to help keep out smoke. - Check to see if there is smoke outside the window.
 If there is no smoke, open the window and hang light colored material outside and SCREAM, "FIRE!" - If the room becomes smoky, tie a folded cloth (wet if possible) over your nose and mouth and stay low. - Try to make yourself visible to rescue personnel through the window or balcony. - Do not jump from upper story windows. - If the door is not hot, stay behind the door and open it cautiously.
-Be ready to close the door quickly if fire is close by. - If it is safe to proceed into the hallway, walk; do not run, to the nearest stairwell.
+Be ready to close the door quickly if fire is close by. - o If it is safe to proceed into the hallway, walk; do not run, to the nearest stairwell.
 Take your room key with you.
-Activate the fire alarms and alert others. - If smoke is present in the hallway, keep low. - If you are below ground, walk up the stairs only if downward movement is not safe.
+Activate the fire alarms and alert others.